lennonwoo/lennonwoo.github.io/md/Support-creating-Windows-packages-for-ROS2-in-Bloom-in-GSoC-2019.md

 ## Result

-For Bloom's generator refactor part, I go through the code of Debian and RPM's generator to find out the common part and platform specific part need pay attention when refactor the code.
-Then I send a pull request: [Refactor generator](https://github.com/ros-infrastructure/bloom/pull/539#).
+For Bloom's generator refactor part, I went through the code of the Debian and RPM generator to find out the common part and platform specific part need pay attention when refactor the code.
+Then I sent a pull request: [Refactor generator](https://github.com/ros-infrastructure/bloom/pull/539#).